Deep Dive – Climate Change Series

 The Greenest Building is the One Already Built

 The construction industry is, as the Economist has said, “horribly climate unfriendly.”
-It went on to say that “governments are falling well short in their efforts to turn things around.”
+The publication went on to say that “governments are falling well short in their efforts to turn things around.”
 There is no better way to illustrate this point than to compare a worst-case scenario in Halifax, Nova Scotia with an arguably better outcome in Portland, Maine.
 And that’s what I’ll do here.

 A few years ago, Carl Elefante, former president of the American Institute of Architects, (somewhat) famously said, “The greenest building is the one already built.”
 Why?
 Because a tremendous amount of energy and materials have already gone into making the thing.
 The idea is that you don’t want to demolish it and then build anew.
 Whenever possible, renovate the building.
 In doing this, you’re minimizing the amount of embodied carbon you’re dumping into the atmosphere.

 You are likely familiar with the term “embodied carbon.”
 If not, a quick explanation is in order.
 The term refers to all CO2 that gets emitted in relation to building construction.
 When we mill lumber, CO2 is produced.
 When we make and transport materials like steel and concrete, more CO2 is produced.
 And when we construct a building, yet more gets produced.
-Embodied carbon refers to all this “up front” CO2 that’s emitted before anyone ever occupies a new building. |
+Embodied carbon refers to all this “up front” CO2 that’s emitted before anyone ever occupies a new building.

 Widespread Demolition in Halifax Over the Past Two Decades

 When my wife Christine and I moved to Halifax in July 2000, most of the city was still built at the human scale and dominated by late 19th and early 20th-century architecture.
 It was a somewhat shabby yet vibrant city and had a feel of its own.
 For me, Halifax bore some resemblance to Bergen, Norway, one of my favorite places.
-Back then, Canadian researchers found employers had no difficulty bringing talent to Halifax on account of the “quality of place.”
-People appreciated the built and natural environment, the pace of life, the lack of traffic, and affordability.
+Back then, Canadian researchers found employers had no difficulty bringing talent to Halifax on account of the “quality of place.”1 People appreciated the built and natural environment, the pace of life, the lack of traffic, and affordability.
 These things drew us back in 2007 to raise a family.
 Since then, however, much of what we valued has been erased for cultural reasons I’ve described in Part 2.

 Below is a map of Halifax’s urban core showing demolition permits that were active between January 2020 and June 2022.
 They’re part of a much larger group of over 2500 demolition permits the municipality has issued since 2003.